XamarinUniversity/build2018-labs/lab2/README.md

 2. [Plugin.SpeechToText](https://www.nuget.org/packages/Plugin.SpeechToText/0.1.0-beta) to call Azure and translate the recorded speech to text using the [Bing Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech/).
 Note that while the Azure service supports multiple languages, this specific component only works for spoken English.

 We are using this component to access the Bing Speech to Text service only for convenience since it's mostly boiler plate code, but it's useful to look at the technique used.

-If you want to just jump adding the speech support to the app, you can [skip directly to that step](#add-recording-support-to-the-ui).
+You will need a Bing Speech to Text API key which can be obtained using [these instructions](#get-an-api-key), but once you have that, if you want to just jump adding the speech support to the app, you can [skip directly to that step](#add-recording-support-to-the-ui).

 ### Working with Bing Speech to Text service